In de gloria: Cast

+Status

-StatusIn de Gloria has been lauded by TV critics ever since it first aired.
+In de Gloria has been lauded by TV critics ever since it first aired.
 In 2002, it received the Prijs van de Vlaamse Radio-en Televisiekritiek for "Best TV Show".
 It's also popular with viewers.
 All seasons are available on DVD.

 Internet notoriety

-"Boemerang" (Boomerang) gained notoriety on YouTube.
-It features the host of a talk show, "Boemerang", breaking into fits of giggles after hearing the voice of one of his guests, who spoke in a squeaky manner due to a failed tonsillectomy, much the same as Peter Sellers in the Pink Panther dentist sketch.
-The video uploader who added English subtitles to the footage implied the footage was real and shortened it especially to remove all indications of it being fake.
+The sketch "Boemerang" (English: "Boomerang") from the very first episode of In de gloria gained notoriety on YouTube after a copy was uploaded onto YouTube on 2 August 2006.
+It features the host of a talk show interviewing victims of medical failures.
+One of the victims speaks in a squeaky voice due to a botched tonsillectomy.
+The host tries to suppress his laughter, to no avail.
+Eventually, another botched surgery victim from the audience talks to the host in a comically deep and rough voice, worsening his laughing fit.

 The full sketch shows the TV host in a supposed archive TV show (hence the title Boemerang) looking back on the infamous moment that got him fired in the past.
-All people in the footage are actors.
-The show's host, Erik Hartman, is played by Tom Van Dyck; his two guests Valère and Marijke are portrayed by Lucas Van den Eynde and An Miller.
+The show's host, Erik Hartman, is played by Tom Van Dyck; his two guests Valère (romanized in the upload's subtitles as Valair) and Marijke are portrayed by Lucas Van den Eynde and An Miller, respectively.

 It quickly became an Internet meme among foreigners who mistook it for being real.
 In September 2006, the YouTube clip was even shown during The Tonight Show with Jay Leno and Star Channel news, with both hosts announcing it as being real.

-Part of the Boemerang sketch were also featured in an Argentinian television advertisement for Quilmes beer, titled Risas (laughs), where Hartman is seen laughing.
+Parts of the Boemerang sketch were also featured in an Argentinian television advertisement for Quilmes beer, titled Risas (laughs), where Hartman is seen laughing.